titouancreach/NoteSightReading/README.md

 This use [Supabase](https://supabase.com/) for auth and data storage, Reactjs and tailwind.

 TODO:
-  - use hash router since I have no server ☹️

   - bass clef
   - triade chords
   - jazz chords (half diminished, diminished, augmented, Major7...)